AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

 \section{Experiments}

 In this section, we first run the state-of-the-art systems to study the challenges of AVA-AVD (Sec.~\ref{exp:challenge}).
-Then, we investigate the effectiveness of AVA-AVD training data (Sec.~\ref{exp:train}).
-Third, we compare AVR-Net with baseline methods (Sec.~\ref{exp:compare}) and finally present the ablation study (Sec.~\ref{exp:ablation}).
+Second, we investigate the effectiveness of AVA-AVD training data (Sec.~\ref{exp:train}).
+Then we compare AVR-Net with state-of-the-art methods (Sec.~\ref{exp:compare}) and visualize the qualitative results (Sec.~\ref{exp:qual}).
+Finally, the proposed modality masks are studied in Sec.~\ref{exp:analysis}.